Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 Download or git clone from [repo](https://github.com/Python-Test-Engineer/PYTHON-TEST-FRAMEWORK) and cd into the desired test framework.

 Each test framework has a README.md and there are more details and information there as necessary.
-For the API and Playwright test framework, you will neeed to run `playwright install` after Playwright is installed to load all browsers.
+For the API and Playwright test framework, you will neeed to run `playwright install` after Playwright is installed to load all the browsers.

 For prettier general console output, Rich and PyBoxen, built on Rich, are used as well as pytest-sugar for the test results. file of test framework.

 ## YouTube Videos

+I have made some videos to assist in using this book.

 These are available [here](https://www.youtube.com/playlist?list=PLsszRSbzjyvkincV5XUzF9BeGsckrjb74){target="_blank"}.